Spectral Appearance of Self-gravitating Disks Powered by Stellar Objects: Universal Effective Temperature in the Optical Continuum and Application to Little Red Dots: Summary and Discussion

 \subsection{UV continuum and Broad Emission Lines}

-In this paper, we have focused primarily on modeling the dominant red/optical component of LRDs, but additional components in our scenario naturally explain the UV continuum emission of LRDs.
+In this letter, we have focused primarily on modeling the dominant red/optical component of LRDs, but additional components in our scenario naturally explain the UV continuum emission of LRDs.
 Observationally, at least some LRDs are spatially resolved in the rest-frame UV \citep{Chen2025,Chen2025b,Baggen2025}, implying that at least part of the UV emission can be attributed to the host galaxy.
 This interpretation is also supported by spectroscopic decomposition results \citep{Sun2026arXiv260120929SLRD}.
 Meanwhile, in our scenario, we expect the self-gravitating disk to give birth to a stellar population at a spatial scale comparable to the disk.
 The observed UV may come from the stars located in optically thin diffuse clouds that connects with the host galaxy at larger scales (see Figure \ref{fig:schematics}).
 Our scenario is distinct from the standard AGN disk-related UV emission proposed by \citet{Zhang2025}, and we do not expect short-term UV variability from the stellar population.
-We note that the stellar mass function of this population can be extremely top-heavy due to the properties of initial fragment formation from gravitational instability and/or subsequent growth of stars from accretion in a gas-rich environment \citep{Cantiello2021,WangJM2023,Xu2025}.
-Future work will aim to model the stellar populations in this environment in greater detail to make quantitative predictions for the UV appearance, guided by studies of stellar evolution in AGN disks.
+Future work will aim to model the stellar populations in this environment in greater detail to make quantitative predictions for the UV appearance.

 The origin of the broad emission lines of LRDs remains a mystery.
 In our picture, UV radiation from stars at or larger than the disk scale powers the broad lines.
 The stellar ionizing spectrum is expected to be softer than that of a standard accretion disk, consistent with the weakness of high-ionization lines in at least some LRDs \citep{Lambrides2024,Wang2025}.
 A stellar origin of the broad lines may also favor a lower UV-to-H$\alpha$ luminosity ratio than typical AGN, as recently measured for LRDs in \citet{Asada2026}.
 The virial velocity at the disk scale can be estimated by (see Equation~\ref{eqn:Rout})